lmartel-school/cs244b-lab1/README.md

 Below is a part of the `include/server.x` protocol definition you will need to modify.
 We already filled in APIs for create, remove, set.
 It is missing both get and list.
 The get call returns a particular key, and list returns a set of all keys under a given path.
+You may find that you need to change these APIs to express results as error codes.

         program server_api {
             version api_v1 {